 Ready to take the first step on your FIU journey?
-From our lush, expansive campus grounds to our nationally-ranked research programs to our diverse student population, there’s a million reasons to choose FIU.
-We’re creating more opportunities for first year students like you every term.
-Follow this checklist to apply and if you need help, contact an admissions counselor.
+From our lush, expansive campus grounds to our nationally-ranked research programs to our diverse student population, there are a million reasons to choose FIU.
+We’re creating more opportunities for first-year students like you every term.
+Follow this checklist to apply.
+If you need help, contact an admissions counselor.

 Important Dates